darchr/novoverse/README.md

 The `microbench` directory is a submodule with the changes to the microbenchmarks found in prior work.
 This directory needs some work to the `Makefile`s and other parts of it to build and deploy the microbenchmarks.

+Once a microbenchmark is built (which we should provide details on how to do this in the README here!), then you should add it to the list of microbenchmarks.
+See the `workloads` dictionary in `microbench/__init__.py`.

 ## To do

 - [ ] Add the rest of the microbenchmarks.